Blog Title

 These changes need to be identified by activity ID and name.

-How the contractor shows this information depends on what type of change comparison or forensic schedule software he uses.
+How the contractor shows this information depends on what type of change comparison or forensic schedule software they use.
 If the software provides an excel spreadsheet, changes could be grouped and sorted with explanations added, especially if there are multiple changes for the same reason.

 Schedule Narrative Identify All Schedule Changes